About

 VitalBrief is a small editorial guide site covering phone basics, home safety, active aging, routines, style, and hobbies for older adults and family helpers.
 Each article is designed to answer a narrow problem, show tradeoffs, and give readers a practical next step without turning the page into a product list or generic checklist.

-Who it is for: readers who want a clear starting point, not a wall of search results.
+The site is for readers who want a clear starting point, not a wall of search results.
 It does not replace medical, emergency, legal, financial, or device-specific professional support.
+The safest article is often the one that tells a reader when to pause, verify, or ask for qualified help.

-Image and source policy: visuals are locally generated original assets, local open-license photos, public-domain assets, or site-created diagrams, with credit and license metadata stored for each article.
-Sources are selected to support concrete claims, safety boundaries, or official menu paths.
+Visuals are locally generated original assets, local open-license photos, public-domain assets, or site-created diagrams, with credit and license metadata stored for each article.
+Sources are selected to support concrete claims, safety boundaries, official menu paths, product-label cautions, or public guidance that readers can verify.
 Update dates appear on articles so readers can judge freshness.

-Correction policy: if a source changes, a path moves, or a safety note needs sharper wording, readers can send the page URL and exact concern through the contact page.
+If a source changes, a path moves, or a safety note needs sharper wording, readers can send the page URL and exact concern through the contact page.
 Corrections are handled by improving the public guide rather than giving private advice.
+A meaningful correction may update a table, replace a vague sentence, add a source, or remove a claim that no longer has support.

 The site is intentionally narrow.
 A page should help a reader make one safer, clearer decision: which setting to check first, which file copy to preserve, which routine variable to leave alone, or which stop signal matters.
 We would rather publish fewer useful guides than a large set of thin summaries.